 With Spring already here, now is the best time to refresh and renew your living space.
 Taking proper care of the floors in your home while cleaning is an essential part of housekeeping.
 Because of this, we’ve provided you with a Spring cleaning guide full of tips and insights to get you going!

-There are many kinds of so-called hardwood, but for the purpose of this article we will assume that hardwood means real hardwood, engineered hardwood, laminate, plank, parquet, or bamboo flooring.
+There are many kinds of so-called hardwood, but for the purpose of this article, we will assume that hardwood means real hardwood, engineered hardwood, plank, parquet, bamboo flooring or Ottawa laminate flooring.
 Make sure to give your floors a good sweep and dusting.
 While doing this, look for food debris or anything else stuck to the floor and scrub that away as well.
 Use cleaning products specifically for the type of flooring you have.
 You can also use a vinegar/water mixture, which can be used for more than just hardwood.
 To make sure that your floors shine, you can buff them with a microfiber cloth first.
 To do this, simply apply the cloth in a circular motion until you get that desired sparkle.

 White vinegar is a natural by-product of vegetables, fruits and grains that is edible and biodegradable.
 The main processes for creating vinegar is simply fermentation; to give some context, if alcohol is left sitting, it will eventually become vinegar.
 Vinegar is also an acid, which means that it is very good at breaking down grease, germs, bacteria, and wax.
 It is such a powerful solution that for the most part it should be split 50/50 for a cleaning solution.
 Not only is it powerful, it is a wonderfully green alternative to other products for the health of your floors and pets.